suhas-pai/operating-system-old/README.md

 # operating-system

-An x86-64 (WIP) operating system written in pure C17.
+An  operating system written in C17 (gnu17), for x86_64, aarch64, and riscv64.

-So far, only the kernel has been made.
+So far, only the kernel is being worked on.

 ## Features

 The kernel has the following implemented:

-* UART (com1 on x86_64, pl011 on aarch64, uart8502 on riscv64) drivers
+* UART drivers; uart8250 on x86_64, riscv64 and pl011 on aarch64
-* Interrupt Descriptor Table and Vector Allocation
+* GDT, IDT, and support for dynamic vector allocation
 * Physical Memory Buddy Allocator using a vmemmap of `struct page`
 * General memory allocation with kmalloc() using a slab allocator

-The following is currently being worked on.
-* Real Time Clock
+* RTC (google,goldfish-rtc on riscv64) Clock and HPET on x86_64
-* Page Fault Interrupt
+* Page Fault Interrupt and other exceptions
 * Keyboard (ps2) driver
-* Parsing ACPI Tables
+* Parsing ACPI Tables and Flattened Device Tree (when available)
 * Local APIC and I/O APIC
 * Local APIC Timer
+* PCI(e) device detection

+The following is currently being worked on.
+* AHCI, SATA, IDE controllers to read disk
+* VirtIO drivers to detect devices when PCI(e) isn't available (as is the case on riscv64)
+* Filesystem following VFS model
-* PCI(e) drivers
+* Network Card drivers
+* SMP support to run multiple cores
+* Processes, threads, and scheduler to run tasks

 In addition, the project has a very broad standard library that includes: